ir-rafio/Assembler/README.md

    python main.py
    ```

-6. The Assembler program will fetch the user data for the provided handles and generate the best possible teams for programming competitions based on the specified team count and team size.
+6. The program will fetch user data for the provided handles and generate the best possible teams for programming competitions based on the specified team count and team size.
-7. The generated teams will be displayed on the console output.
+7. The generated teams will be displayed on the console output and saved in the `bestTeams.txt` file.

+   Note: Existing `bestTeams.txt` file will be overwritten.

 ## Uninstallation

-1. Open the command prompt or terminal in the project's root folder.
+1. Open the command prompt or terminal in the root folder of the project.
 2. Uninstall project dependencies:

    ```shell